McJty/FancyTools/README.md

 # FancyTools
-This is a mod for Vintage Story adding all kinds of simple tools
+This is a mod for Vintage Story adding all kinds of simple tools.